IBAnimatable/IBAnimatable/Documentation/Transitions.md

 | `Pinch` | Pinch open or close |
 | `Pinch(Close)` | Pinch close |
 | `Pinch(Open)` | Pinch open |

+You can play around the configurations in "TransitionsInInterfaceBuilder.storyboard".

 ## Segues